rwhartwig/sp_heatmap_project_v1/README.md

 # Spectrum Protect tape heatmap project v1

-This repo containst the assets to build a container to process data from the Spectrum Protect summary table and build a tape heatmap.
+This repo contains the code to build a container and process data from the Spectrum Protect summary table to build a tape heatmap.

 ## Repo contents